Veterinary Technology Adoption Day Is March 16Read More

 College Readiness Initiative (CRI)

-Some students do not have a plan to attend college prior to COMPASS testing, but then find their scores to be at the college level and become excited about the possibilities.
+Some students do not have a plan to attend college prior to ACCUPLACER testing, but then find their scores to be at the college level and become excited about the possibilities.
 Many students become motivated to improve their level of college readiness in order to avoid the cost and time of taking remedial courses in college.
-Regardless of whether students plan to attend Tri-County after graduation, participate in dual enrollment during senior year, or to attend a 4-year college, this is valuable information as students plan the remainder of their high school studies.
+Regardless of whether students plan to attend Tri-County after graduation, participate in dual enrollment during senior year, or to attend a 4-year college, ACCUPLACER provides valuable information as students plan the remainder of their high school studies.

-Preparation and practice in reading, grammar, and math are keys to success on the COMPASS.
-Students should utilize the practice tests in ACT's website prior to testing in
+Preparation and practice in reading, grammar, and math are keys to success on the ACCUPLACER.
+Students should download the free study APP and utilize the practice tests on College Board's website prior to testing.

 - Information about the CRI and ACCUPLACER Placement Testing for Students